MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/01-Sales-trial.md

 2. Select the **Try for free** button in the upper right corner of the screen.
 3. Locate Dynamic 365 Sales.
 4. Select the **Get started for free** button.
 5. In the *Let's get started* screen, enter the credentials that were provided to you as part of your lab environment.
 Accept the license agreement.
+(If you are prompted to enter a phone number, you can enter 0123456789.)
 6. Select **Start your free trial**.

 **Important:** It can take several minutes for your new environment to be created.
 You will be notified once it is deployed.